ArPiRobot/arpirobot.github.io/docs/guide/hardware/requiredhardware.md

 - Hot Glue & Glue Gun: Useful to attach components and for wire management
 - Super glue: Useful to attach components with more stress on them
 - Ruler: Useful during assembly at times
+- Screwdrivers: Used with screws to assemble mechanical components (if necessary).
+Small screwdrivers are also used with various electrical components to connect wires (in screw terminal blocks).
+- Wrenches: Used during assembly of mechanical components

 ## Selecting Components